Aravind-Jalda/interview-prep/K8s/k8s-q&a.md

 ---

 ## 1. What is Kubernetes?
-Kubernetes (K8s) is a container orchestration tool used to deploy, manage, and scale containerized applications...
+Kubernetes (K8s) is a container orchestration tool used to deploy, manage, and scale containerized applications.

 ---